optimize file sizeOptimize File Size for the Web

 - Click OK once more.

 - The images added to your PowerPoint are now compressed and the resolution is set for use of the web.
 Save this PPT file to your hard drive under a different file name so that you retain your original file and the compressed file.
-Upload the compressed file to your Blackboard course.
+Upload the compressed file to your Canvas course.

 - This same set of steps can be used to compress a Word file with images.

 Scanned documents can produce very large files, often because of incorrect scanner settings.
 When scanning documents, make sure the scanner/copier is set up to scan in "black and white" document mode, and not a true color setting.